Ballet+ Miami

 Lodging

 The Ballet+ staff will arrange for a limited number of discounted hotel rooms for dancers and families traveling from a distance.
-Please note that the hotel is about 15-20 minutes from the Dennis C. Moss Cultural Arts Center.
+Please note that the hotel will be about 15-20 minutes from the Dennis C. Moss Cultural Arts Center.

 About Miami, Florida